This Legendary Road Trip Might Be the Most Beautiful Drive on Earth

 Along the way, you’ll wind through volcanic lava fields, ancient forests, and shimmering salt flats.
 You’ll see sprawling national parks, turquoise lakes, massive glaciers, and multicolored rock formations.
 Whether you tackle the entire Ruta or opt for a shorter portion, this is an adventure like no other.
 Here’s how to make it happen, and a preview of the beauty that awaits.

-When to goIn a perfect world, you’d visit ASAP to see the total solar eclipse this December 14th.
-But unless you already live in Argentina (lucky!), that particular trip is but a daydream for now.
-When borders reopen, the best time to visit is November and December, when the road is lined with gorgeous, colorful lupine flowers; or in January and February, when temperatures rise (along with prices and crowds).
+The best time to visit Argentina is November and December, when the road is lined with gorgeous, colorful lupine flowers; or in January and February, when temperatures rise (along with prices and crowds).

 Where to rent a vehicle